 It is important to note that the landbank figures are, as stated in the NPPG, "principally a monitoring tool to provide a Mineral Planning Authority with early warning of possible disruption to the provision of an adequate and steady supply of land-won aggregates".
-As landbanks relate to the provision of aggregates, a figure below 7 years for aggregate should be used as a trigger to determine whether a review of the allocations plan is required.
+As landbanks relate to the provision of aggregates, a figure below 7 years for aggregate should be used as a trigger to determine whether a review of the Minerals and Waste Local Plan is required.